CybernetSamurai/Practical_IoT_Hacking/Chapter4/Double_Tagging/README.md

 ![Attacker Interfaces](assets/attacker-interfaces.png)

 ### Cisco IOS
 **SWITCH1** and **SWITCH2** are virtual Cisco IOS Layer 2 devices.
 You can use either the IOSvL2 or IOU L2 GNS3 appliance templates for this lab.
 They should work as standard switches 'out of the box', no configurations necessary.
+Note that since these are virtualized appliances, they may not behave exactly like their hardware counterparts.

 ## Verify Connectivity
 CAMERA_01 should be able to ping CENTRAL_SERVER.